browc1513/sMDT_fpga_arndt/Readme.md

 ![avatar](Plots/Rate.JPG)

-Two files associated with UART:
+Only one file is associated with UART in this project (other than the top file):
     - UART_TX_CTRL (Transmitter)
-    - UART_RX_CTRL (Receiver)
+A system for transmitting the event data bit-by-bit ("0" or "1").
+We want to read in data as events to the computer, to be outputed into txt files (for now, may wanna make a spectrum later).
+Txt files should contain trigger time, arrival time.

-A system for transmitting the event data bit-by-bit ("0" or "1") Each data byte contains a start bit, 8 data bits, and a stop bit
+We do not need to define the receiveing port (RX) since we do not need the FPGA to receive data from the PC Each databus contains a start bit, 8 data bits, and a stop bit

-For UART, if using 9600 bauds, Actual byte duration bit duration is 1041.67 $\mu s$, chage the  rate_generator line 55(default is 2000 $\mu s$) so readout cycle time is larger than this.
+For UART, if using 9600 bauds, Actual byte duration bit duration is 1041.67 $\mu s$, chage the  rate_generator line 68(default is 2000 $\mu s$) so readout cycle time is larger than this.

-Also since it only contains 8 bits data(256), so don't make the signals number more than this number in one readout cycle. you can change in rate_generator line 55 for readout cycle time(10ns*number to input) and output signals number divider in Counter.vhdl line 101.
+Also since it only contains 8 bits data(256), so don't make the signals number more than this number in one readout cycle. you can change in rate_generator line 68 for readout cycle time(10ns*number to input) and output signals number divider in Counter.vhdl line 135.

-## Graphical User Interface (GUI)

-To do, display data readout from FPGA, transmitted by the UART.
-Expected output is a spectrum of events?
-Graphed as a wave?